Elaheh-Shomali/certifications-portfolio/ReadMe.md

-# This Project is dedicated to my data science projects, during the WBS-Coding BootCamp.
+# 🎓 Certifications Portfolio

+Welcome to my certifications portfolio!
+This repository serves as a public archive of the certifications I've earned throughout my professional journey, reflecting my skills, expertise, and commitment to continuous learning.